 \section{Small cancellation in relatively hyperbolic groups}

 The notion of a rotating family was due to Gromov, and further developed by Coulon in \cite{Coulon2} and Dahmani-Guirardel-Osin in \cite{DGO}.
-In this section, we make use of the theory of a rotating family to study small cancellation quotients of a relatively hyperbolic group $G$ over hyperbolic elements $h$,
+In this section, we make use of the theory of a very rotating family to study small cancellation quotients

-and to find an embedded set of elements in the quotient $G/\nh$.
+of a relatively hyperbolic group $G$ over a hyperbolic element $h$, and to find an embedded set of elements in the quotient $G/\nh$.
 The key tool here is Qualitative Greendlinger Lemma in \cite{DGO}.
-However, this lemma lives in a cone-off space, and in order to use it, we need a notion of lift paths to transfer information to the original space.
+However, this lemma lives in a cone-off space, and in order to use it, we need a notion of lift paths to transfer back information to the original space.